What is a lumpectomy?

 Getting the results from the lymph nodes will take a week or so and will be discussed in the follow-up appointment with your doctor.
 Potential further treatment will be discussed in this appointment.

-The wound generally takes 2-3 weeks to heal, and it will be bruised and swollen initially.
+The wound generally takes two to three weeks to heal, and it will be bruised and swollen initially.
 You will be told how to look after the wound at home.
 It is important to avoid heavy lifting, driving and exercise until your wound has healed.

 Are there any alternative treatments to a lumpectomy?